 - Light Preference: Full sun

-Plant Summer Crookneck Squash 1 inch below the surface of the soil when spring temperatures begin to warm.
 Squash will be ready to harvest in 58 days, and you can harvest every couple of days.
-Harvest yellow squash when it measures 5-6 inches.
+Harvest yellow squash when it measures 5-6".
 If you are harvesting squash blossoms, harvest in the morning.

 There are so many health benefits that squash provides the body.
 Summer Crookneck squash gets its yellow color from carotenoids.
 Carotenoids provide antioxidants that have some disease-busing powers.
 Lutein in squash helps prevent plaque from building up in arteries.
 Finally, the fiber in squash can aid in digestion.